 From Wikipedia:- The park is named after area resident Tom Lee (1885–1952).
 Late during the afternoon of May 8, 1925, Lee steered his 28 ft (8.5 m) skiff Zev upriver after delivering an official to Helena, Arkansas.
 Also on the river was a steamboat, the M.E.
 Norman, carrying members of the Engineers Club of Memphis, the American Society of Civil Engineers, and their families.Tom Lee witnessed the M.E.
 Norman capsize in the swift current 15 mi (24 km) downriver from Memphis at Cow Island Bend.
 Although he could not swim, he rescued 32 people with five trips to shore.
 Lee acted quickly, calmly and with no regard for his own safety, continuing to search after night fell.
 Because of his efforts, only 23 people died.
 To honor the hero, the Memphis Engineers Club raised enough money to purchase a house for Lee and his wife.
 Tom Lee died of cancer on April 1, 1952 at John Gaston Hospital.
 Two years after his death, the park along the Memphis Riverfront was named in his honor and a granite obelisk was erected.
 In October 2006, a bronze sculpture by artist David Alan Clark was erected in the park to commemorate the event and to honor the civil hero.
 The sculpture depicts the rescue of a survivor saved from drowning in the Mississippi River.

 Covering around 30 acres the park is popular with joggers, cyclists, fitness enthusiasts and walkers and sits on the banks of the Mississippi river.
-We weren’t sure if dogs were allowed off the leash but since there was no signs about dog control we let Hamish loose to run and play.
+We weren’t sure if dogs were allowed off the leash but since there was no signs we let Hamish loose to run and play.
 We covered the full length of the park and Hamish expelled just about all the energy he had in his reserves, leaving me to carry him part of the way home.
 A cunning plan on his part….